dimal1234/cypress-test/README.md

 ## **Showcase with Cypress**

-This project leverages Cypress for end-to-end testing to ensure that our web application behaves as expected.
+This project leverages Cypress for end-to-end testing to ensure that web application behaves as expected.
 I have automated the testing process and integrate it with GitHub Actions for continuous integration (CI).
 Cypress provides a powerful testing framework that is easy to set up and use, with great debugging and reporting features.
 Website used: [Sauce Demo Site](https://www.saucedemo.com/ "Sauce Demo Site")

 ## Prerequisites